-Information on fees and how they are calculated will be made available at the beginning of the registration process.
-Once eBay starts managing your payments, you will pay only one final value fee when your item sells.
-The final value fee consists of a category-based percentage of the total amount of the sale, plus a fixed fee per order, with no third-party payments processing fees.
+Information about fees charged to managed payments sellers may be found here. eBay charges one updated final value fee when your item sells.
+The final value fee consists of a category-based percentage of the total amount of the sale, plus a fixed fee per order, with no PayPal processing fees.

-Your final value fee will be automatically deducted from your sales proceeds, and the rest paid out to your bank account.
-The variable portion of the final value fee is generally returned to you in the event of a refund or cancellation, and we retain only the per order fee.
-You can cover the costs of refunds from your bank account or credit card when your pending payout is not sufficient to cover the refund amount.
+- Your final value fee will be automatically deducted from your sales proceeds, and the rest paid out to your bank account.
+In general, the variable portion of the final value fee is returned to you in the event of a refund or cancellation, and we retain only the per order fee.

-- Will I still get a monthly invoice?
+- Will I still receive a monthly invoice?